Charles McMurtrie

-Charles Herbert "Jeff" McMurtrie (1 May 1881 – 9 August 1951) was a pioneer Australian rugby union and rugby league footballer who represented his country at both sports.
+Charles "Jeff" McMurtrie (1 May 1878 – 9 August 1951) was a pioneer Australian rugby union and rugby league footballer who represented his country at both sports.
 He competed in rugby union at the 1908 Summer Olympics and was an early dual-code rugby international.

 Rugby union

 McMurtrie won Olympic Gold in London in 1908 playing rugby union for the Wallabies in the team captained by Chris McKivat.

 Rugby league career

-On his return to Australia he joined the fledgling code of rugby league along with a number of his Olympic teammates.
-He was selected in 1911 for the 2nd Kangaroo tour of Great Britain and played in 7 tour matches scoring 3 tries.
+On his return to Australia, he joined the fledgling code of rugby league along with a number of his Olympic teammates.
+He was selected in 1911 for the 2nd Kangaroo tour of Great Britain and played in 7 tour matches, scoring 3 tries.
 He is listed on the Australian Players Register as Kangaroo No. 81.

 Along with Peter Burge and Bob Stuart, McMurtie made his international league debut in a tour match in 1911 but did not play in any Tests.
 Collectively they were Australia's 17th to 19th dual code rugby internationals.